mothur/mothur.github.io/_wiki/costello_stool_analysis.md

     another program to visualize dendrograms

 Starting out we need to first determine, what is our question?
 I have two.
-Is the variation in an individual\'s microbiome greater than the variation among different individuals and do men and women harbor different microbiota.
+Is the variation in an individual's microbiome greater than the variation among different individuals and do men and women harbor different microbiota.
 Costello and colleagues found that inter-personal variability was considerably higher than intra-personal variability;